The Secret History of Home Economics: Summary

 Multiple jobs opened up for home economists in the 1920s.
 They were hired by food manufacturers, household equipment and furnishings producers, department stores, and advertising agencies.
 Appliance manufacturers hired home economists to educate consumers in using the new electrical household devices.
 Home economists wrote instruction manuals, marketing materials, and recipes.
 Independent labs hired home economists to test products.
 Dr. Lillian Gilbreth, unable to find work as an engineer after her husband's death, focused her efforts on home economics, publishing The Home-maker and Her Job and setting up the New York Herald-Tribune Homemaking Institute.
 Her kitchen work triangle design is still in use.

 In the 1920s and '30s, home economists contributed to homemaking radio shows, some featuring fictional characters such as Betty Crocker (for Gold Medal Flour) and Aunt Sammy (for the Bureau of Home Economics), while others were "ordinary homemakers," such as Leanna Field Driftmier.
 In academia, home economics widened its focus to include child care and parenting.
 Some institutions obtained babies from adoption agencies or orphanages; these "practice babies" were cared for by students in "practice homes" where the students lived on rotation.
-J. C. Penney's hired its first home economist in 1937 and she began a biannual publication for home economics teachers, Fashions and Fabrics, which included fabric swatches.
+JCPenney hired its first home economist in 1937 and she began a biannual publication for home economics teachers, Fashions and Fabrics, which included fabric swatches.

 The Great Depression put a strain on the field of home economics with funding and budget cuts, and membership in the American Home Economics Association fell sharply.
 Home economists help develop new "famine foods" such as "Milkorno" (cornmeal, dried-milk power, and salt), "Milkwheato," and "Milkoato," Eleanor Roosevelt published It's Up to the Women, a home economics book covering budgeting, nutrition, childcare, and home furnishing, with repeated recommendations for readers to contact local home economics schools for help.
 Roosevelt promoted home economics in her My Day newspaper column as well.
 Numerous New Deal projects included home economics.
 One that had significant impact was a project to develop standardized clothing sizes, which hire hundreds of people to take more than 5,000,000 distinct measurements of nearly 150,000 children and 15,000 women.
 Another was to provide school lunches.
 The Rural Electrification Administration hired home economists to convince rural families of the advantages of electricity through a travelling expo known as the Electric Circus that demonstrated appliances to a million people in 26 states over four years.